alcosi/twinfaces/src/widgets/faces/README.md

   - `widgets-container.tsx`: Renders a list of widgets for a given layout.
   - `status-alert.tsx`: Standardized alert component for error/info/success states.
+  - TODO: add info about ...etc component. so contributor knows what kindo of components are allowed here

 - **layouts/**